 - any visible damage to you and the third parties vehicle

 - time of the day

 Again, if possible, you should also take photographs of any damage and skid marks on the road.

 5. Inform your Car Insurance Company

 If you are not planning on claiming on your insurance you should still inform your insurance company as soon as possible.
 The other vehicle(s) or passengers of the other vehicle(s) may still make a claim on your insurance without you knowing.
 There are two instances where you may choose not to claim.
-The first being if you decide to pay for the damage for the repairs yourself.
-The second instance being if you want to keep your no claims bonus intact in the case of you not having ‘no claims bonus protection’ on your policy.
+The first is if you decide to pay for the damage for the repairs yourself.
+The second instance is if you want to keep your no claims bonus intact if you do not have ‘no claims bonus protection’ on your policy.

 Do I need to report a car accident to the Garda if there are no injuries or significant damage?

 In Ireland, you must report all accidents to the Garda if they result in injury, death, or significant damage to property.
 If the accident involves only minor damage and no injuries.
 In that case, you are not required to report it to the Garda.
 However, you should still exchange information with the other driver(s) involved in the accident and consider contacting your insurance company.

 What should I do if the other driver doesn’t have insurance?

 If the other driver doesn’t have insurance, you should still follow the steps outlined above to report the accident to the Garda and exchange information with the other driver.
 You may also consider contacting your insurance company to report the accident and see if you are covered for damages.
 In Ireland, it is illegal to drive without insurance, so the other driver could face legal consequences for driving without insurance.